 - Training programs

 As you can see, these tools are scattered throughout your HRIS.
-It is now essential to create a common thread for HR and managerial action and thus capitalize on the data collected and offer the best user experience.
-From now on, all the information is available within an intelligent and collaborative platform called Talent Marketplace.
+It is now essential to create a common thread for HR and managerial action, and to capitalize on the data collected.
+All this information is now available on an intelligent, collaborative platform called Talent Marketplace.